vfg-95/the-sauce/README.md

 -   21" iMac
 -   27" iMac

-I then used my phone (iPhone XR) to test the following browsers:
+I then used my phone (iPhone XR) and laptop (MacBook Air 13") to test the following browsers:

 - Chrome
 - Safari